 The attention to detail extends to the audio, with the noise the binoculars make when being equipped and unequipped feeling reassuringly solid.

 I won’t spoil any story details for you.
 But I will say that this is the most adult story series creator Kojima has written.
 One scene in particular left me squinting.
-I had no problem with it though, as I’ve seen plenty worse in other media.
 Once I find more collectibles and find out further story details that could always change (I’ve heard about some other more unsettling aspects to the story but have yet to experience them).

 Ground Zeroes may be a glorified demo when all’s said and done.
 But with streamlined storytelling, top notch graphics and audio, modern controls and strong replay value it’s worth paying out for.
 On first impressions it currently sits around Peace Walker on my list.
 A good start, but I’ll know for sure when the full experience is released next year in Metal Gear Solid V: The Phantom Pain.